Intimacy From the Inside Out: A New Path to Connection in Couples Therapy

 What to expect from IFIO therapy

-- Working with one partner at a time — the therapist often turns to one partner while the other listens from their Self.
-This builds empathy and new understanding.
+- Working with one partner at a time — often, the therapist will focus on one partner while the other witnesses—helping them stay in Self while observing their partner’s internal experience.
+This builds empathy and emotional resilience.

-- Unblending from parts — partners learn to notice when they're "blended" with a reactive part (e.g. anger, fear) and how to step back so they can speak from their Self.
+- Unblending from parts — partners learn to recognize when they are “blended” with a part (e.g., a defensive or anxious part) and how to unblend, so they can speak from a more open-hearted place.

-- Self-to-Self communication — when both partners are in Self-energy, authentic, deep communication becomes possible.
-This is where the most healing moments happen.
+- Self-to-Self communication — when both partners are in Self, authentic communication becomes possible.
+This is when healing moments happen: expressions of vulnerability are met with care instead of criticism, and needs are met with willingness rather than resistance.

 The benefits of IFIO for couples